-Many of you probably heard about the federal court case which ruled that Medicare beneficiaries should no longer be denied coverage for skilled “maintenance care.”
+Many of you probably heard about the federal court case ruling that Medicare beneficiaries should no longer be denied coverage for skilled “maintenance care.”
 The case is called Jimmo v.
-Sebelius and this is a great overview fact sheet: http://cms.hhs.gov/Medicare/Medicare-Fee-for-Service-Payment/SNFPPS/Downloads/Jimmo-FactSheet.pdf
+Sebelius, and this is a great overview fact sheet: http://cms.hhs.gov/Medicare/Medicare-Fee-for-Service-Payment/SNFPPS/Downloads/Jimmo-FactSheet.pdf

 Medicare contractors who, for years, have been denying coverage for Medicare beneficiaries if they were no longer showing improvement, were actually going against established Medicare Policies (at least in the SNF settings):